-Miller holds that, prior to imposing a life without parole sentence on a juvenile, the sentencer must consider factors that relate to the youth's overall culpability.
+In addition to creating a new substantive right to individualized sentencing, Miller holds that mandatory life without parole for juveniles violates the Eighth Amendment and that, prior to imposing a life without parole sentence, the sentencer must consider specific factors that relate to the youth's overall culpability.
 132 S. Ct. at 2468-69.
 These factors include: (1) the juvenile's "chronological age" and related "immaturity, impetuosity, and failure to appreciate risks and consequences;" (2) the juvenile's "family and home environment that surrounds him;" (3) "the circumstances of the homicide offense, including the extent of his participation in the conduct and the way familial and peer pressures may have affected him;" (4) the "incompetencies associated with youth" in dealing with law enforcement and a criminal justice system designed for adults; and (5) "the possibility of rehabilitation."
 Id.

-The fact that Miller requires sentencers to consider these new factors before imposing juvenile life without parole sentences necessitates a finding that Miller announced a substantive rule.
+The fact that Miller requires sentencers to consider these specific new factors before imposing juvenile life without parole and bans the automatic imposition of such sentences necessitates a finding that Miller announced a substantive rule.
 The Supreme Court's refusal to hold Ring v.
-Arizona, 536 U.S. 584 (2002), retroactive in Summerlin, 542 U.S. at 358, illustrates this point.
+Arizona, 536 U.S. 584 (2002), retroactive in Schriro v.
+Summerlin, 542 U.S. at 358, illustrates this point.
 In Ring, the U.S. Supreme Court had held that the Sixth Amendment requires a jury, rather than a judge, to find the aggravating factors essential to imposition of the death penalty.
 In Summerlin, the Court distinguished between procedural rules in which the Supreme Court determines who must make certain findings before a particular sentence could be imposed with substantive rules in which the U.S. Supreme Court itself establishes that certain factors are required before a particular sentence could be imposed: